-Employment at the college and access to its programs or activities shall not be limited on the basis of race, color, national origin, religion, age, gender, gender identity, sexual orientation, political affiliation, or physical disability.
+Employment at the college and access to its programs or activities shall not be limited on the basis of actual or perceived race, color, national origin, religion, age, gender, gender identity, sexual orientation, political affiliation, or disability.

 II.
 Philosophy

 A. Vision